Our Top Picks for

 2. The Lamb Inn, Shipton-under-Wychwood

-Run by Peter Creed and Tom Noest (who also own The Bell at Langford), The Lamb is the "foodie’s favorite" for those who want incredible cooking without the "posh" filter of some neighboring villages.
+The Lamb is the 'foodie’s favourite' for those who want incredible cooking without the 'posh' filter of some neighbouring villages.

 -